icerpc/icerpc-docs/pages/slice/language-reference/index.md

 ---
-title: Overview
+title: Language reference
 ---

 <!-- cspell:words ANTLR NAUR -->

-This section contains a technical reference for the Slice language.
+The language reference contains a technical reference for the Slice language.

 Slice consists of three sub-languages: